vicramon/ember-tutorial/chapters/listing-leads.md

 Our leads are not in any particular order.
 This is chaos!
 Let's sort them by name.

- You sort arrays of models by specifying `sortProperties` in the controller.
+You can sort arrays of models by specifying `sortProperties` in the controller.
 We don't have a controller yet, so let's make one:

 ```coffee
 # app/assets/javascripts/controllers/leads.js.coffee